FantasyNitroGEN/visallo/docs/getting-started/build.md

 You'll need to install the Visallo `root` Maven module after you've cloned the [source code](source-code.md) and any time you pull the latest Visallo source code.

         mvn install -f root/pom.xml

+## Database Initialization

+You will need to create the necessary tables before using the default out-of-the-box embedded database.
+This can be done by running the following maven command from the `$PROJECT_DIR` directory.

+      mvn -f dev/db/pom.xml sql:execute@create-db

 ## Smoke Test